Menu

 This method creates an order.

-Almost all fields are optional.
+Almost all the fields are optional.
 In fact the simplest order that can be created only has a status.

 Endpoint: